Contact a lawyer now

 What is Bifurcated Divorce?

 Here is a broader understanding of the concept.
-Having prior knowledge will save you from a lot of trouble in case such a situation arises in your life.
+Having prior knowledge will save you a lot of trouble in case such a situation arises in your life.

 A common example of bifurcation can be found in criminal cases.
 A bifurcation in criminal cases can be seen in most scenarios.
 Here, the judgment on the guilt of the defendant comes first, and then the punishment is decided.